practicusai/docs/docs/technical-tutorial/how-to/work-with-data-catalog.md

 conn_conf_object
 ```

-In most cases, accesing the "conn_conf" of a connection that you load from the Data Catalog will just have:
+In most cases, accessing the "conn_conf" of a connection that you load from the Data Catalog will just have:

 - Connection type, e.g. Oracle
 - And the unique reference uuid